JohnCiubuc/QtPolly/README.md

 ## Available Voices to request from AWS Polly

-When requesting a voice, use the name on the right of the dash in lowercase.
-For example, if you desire to use `English (en-US) - Joey`, request `joey`
+When requesting a voice, use the name on the right of the dash.
+For example, if you desire to use `English (en-US) - Joey`, request `Joey`

    1. Welsh - Gwyneth
    2. Turkish  - Filiz